David Cameron ‘made more than £7m’ from Greensill Capital

 Greensill provided so-called supply chain finance to businesses, which meant the finance firm would pay a company’s invoice immediately after it was sent, cutting out the usual delay which can restrict companies’ cash flows.

-The firm was the main financial backer to GFG Alliance – a group of companies controlled by the steel magnate Sanjeev Gupta which borrowed around $5 billion from Greensill.
+The firm was the main financial backer to GFG Alliance – a group of companies controlled by the steel magnate Sanjeev Gupta which borrowed around five billion dollars from Greensill.

-But Greensill used its own cash to cover repayments GFG couldn’t afford, according to Panorama.
+But Greensill used its own cash to cover repayments GFG could not afford, according to Panorama.

 David Cameron lobbied the UK Government to act as a new investor for the firm, texting ministers including the Chancellor Rishi Sunak, as well as Boris Johnson’s senior adviser Sheridan Westlake, and deputy Bank of England governor Sir Jon Cunliffe.